-Created in the 1950's by Swiss typographer Max Miedinger, Helvetica now has a worldwide presence and is somewhat of a VIP of fonts.
-Helvetica is named after the Latin name for Switzerland and is popular among designers for its clean, bold and modern look.
+But why is Helvetica so popular?
+Created in the 1950s by Swiss typographer Max Miedinger, Helvetica has a worldwide presence.
+Helvetica is named after the Latin name for Switzerland and is popular among designers for its clean, bold, and modern look.

-“It's durable.
+Here is how the managing director of Linotype, the German firm that owns the rights to the typeface, describes Helvetica.
+Frank Wildenberg: "It's durable.
 It comes from natural design forms.
 It doesn’t have an expression of fashion.
-It has very clear lines and characters, it looks like a very serious typeface,” says Frank Wildenberg, managing director of Linotype, the German firm that owns the font.
+It has very clear lines and characters, it looks like a very serious typeface."

-Look around you and you will find lots of examples of where the simplicity of Helvetica has been used to facilitate people's lives:
+Look around you and you will find lots of examples of where the simplicity of the Helvetica font has been used to facilitate people's lives:

-Many companies have picked Helvetica for its sleekness and as a way to convey their brand message:
+Countless companies use the Helvetica font for its sleekness and timelessness, and as a way to convey their brand message: